ztyyLV/web-twain-docs/faq/general-troubleshooting-steps.md

   - Linux, `/opt/dynamsoft/DynamsoftService/log`

 2. Set the log level
-  - For only one client machine, add the line `LogLevel=14` to `DSConfiguration.ini` on that specific machine.
+  - For only one client machine, go to the application with Dynamic Web TWAIN embedded, Press F12 to open the development tools, switch to "console" tab and enter the command "DWObject.LogLevel = 1" to enable the debugger mode.
   - For all client machines, set [ `LogLevel` ]({{site.info}}api/WebTwain_Util.html#loglevel) to 1 in your code.
 This property should be set as soon as the `WebTwain` instance is created.
 For example, in the event `Dynamsoft_OnReady`
     ```javascript
     function Dynamsoft_OnReady() {